AdrianTorjKobza/Python/AI_ChatGPT_Mini/README.md

-Generate new lyris, based on the famous poem "Luceafarul" by Mihai Eminescu.
+Generate new lyris/text, based on the famous poem "Luceafarul" by Mihai Eminescu.
 The project is useing a Decoder Transformer.